dweymouth/supersonic/README.md

 * clone the repo, CD into the repo root, and run ``go build .``
 * (note that the first build will take some time as it will download and build the UI library)
 * run ``make package_macos`` to generate the .app bundle
+* At this point, the Supersonic.app bundle can be copied to Applications and it will run on your machine, but it depends on the brew installation of mpv
+* To copy the dependencies into the app bundle, and make it truly portable, run ``make bundledeps_macos``

 ## Build instructions (Windows)